sabend/levy-option-pricing/README.md

 # levy-option-pricing
-Matlab implementation of option pricing and calibration methods based on Levy stochastic processes.
+Object-oriented Matlab implementation of option pricing and calibration methods based on Levy stochastic processes.

 The following is a chapter of my master thesis on bid-ask calibration of Levy models.
 It makes use of some of the provided code.